Military Effectiveness since 1945

 April 10-11, 2026

-Organized by Peter R. Mansoor, the Gen. Raymond E. Mason Jr. Chair of Military History at the Mershon Center for International Security Studies, the Military Effectiveness since 1945 conference will explore the development of effective military organizations and therefore its impact on security from 1945 to the present.
-It will take place Friday, April 10, through Saturday, Saturday, April 11, at the Mershon Center for International Security Studies.
+Organized by Peter R. Mansoor, the Gen. Raymond E. Mason Jr. Chair of Military History at the Mershon Center for International Security Studies, the Military Effectiveness since 1945 conference will explore the development of effective (and ineffective) military organizations from 1945 to the present.
+The conference will take place Friday, April 10, 8:30am-4:30pm through Saturday, April 11, 8:30am-12:00pm at the Mershon Center for International Security Studies.

 Participants include: